graytonio/meet-summary/README.md

 # Transcript Summarizer

-A tool for turing transcripts into a short readable summary
+A tool for turing transcripts into a short readable summary using OpenAI and GPT3

 ## Usage
 ```